puppetlabs/puppetlabs-app_modeling/README.md

 ## Description

 This module contains a collection of Puppet extensions for modeling cross-node applications in Puppet code.
-Included is a set of types and providers for common capability resources, and functions useful for defining dynamic applications.
+Included is a set of types and providers for common capability resources and a set of functions useful for defining dynamic applications.

 ## Usage